fifieldt/twcitizen/content/taiwanese-parents.md

 * you are younger than 20 years old and have parent with active Household Registration
 * you were born in Taiwan between February 10th 1989 and February 9th 1999 and your mother had Household Registration (even if your father was not Taiwanese)
 * you are descended from a Taiwanese soldier stranded in Thailand or Burma after the civil war (AF391)

+## Common Methods for NWOHRs to get a TARC
+There are around twenty [different reasons](https://www.immigration.gov.tw/media/42540/%E7%9B%B8%E9%97%9C%E8%AD%89%E6%98%8E%E6%96%87%E4%BB%B6%E4%B8%80%E8%A6%BD%E8%A1%A8.pdf) a National without Household Registration may apply for a Taiwan Area Residence Certificate, so they can stay in Taiwan for the required number of days and subsequently become a full citizen.
+The most common rely on submitting copies of blood relative's Household Registration documents.

+AF351-AF354 are used where you are related to someone who currently has active household registration in Taiwan.
+You'll just need the national ID of your relative and their original (and a copy) 戶口名簿 or a less-than-3-month-old 戶籍謄本 and other documents to prove your relationship.
+AF351 and AF352 are where it's your spouse and you've been married less than/more than 4 years and don't have/have children.
+AF353 is where you have relatives (including your parents, but also some more distant blood relatives may count) who have an active household registration in Taiwan.
+AF354 is where you have brothers, sisters or your spouse's parents with household registration.

+AF384 is for NWOHRs over 20 years old who were born overseas, but whose parents have or had household registration in Taiwan.
+Usually used when the household registration has lapsed and/or parents are deceased, otherwise AF353 may be more straightforward.
+You'll need a certified Chinese translation of your birth certificate, a copy of your parents marriage registration, as well as copies of your parent's Taiwan ID cards and the original 戶口名簿 and a copy.
+If your parents weren't married when you were born, there are workarounds but it's best to ask your local embassy.

+When applying under AF384 you may be told that this is only for applicants whose parents are deceased, or be told that your parents should simply re-activate their household registration if alive (i.e. to apply under AF353).
+However, this is not technically required and with significant effort can be worked around with techniques such as an affidavit that your parents are unable to travel.

+Other common methods to get a TARC are - investing 10 million NT (AF358), or getting a job in Taiwan that sponsors your work permit (AF370).